Matthew 5

 Context of Matthew 5

-Within the Gospel of Matthew, chapter 5 marks a pivotal transition.
+Within the Gospel of Matthew, chapter 5 marks an important transition.
 After establishing Yeshua’s identity through His genealogy, birth narrative, baptism, temptation, and initial ministry (chapters 1-4), Matthew now presents the first major teaching discourse of the five that structure his Gospel.
-This positioning is significant, as it mirrors the five books of Torah, with Yeshua presented as the new Moses delivering God’s law from a mountain.
+This positioning is significant, as it mirrors the five books of Torah, with Yeshua presented as the new Moses delivering God’s law or Torah from a mountain.

 In the broader biblical narrative, Matthew 5 bridges the gap between the old and new covenants.
 It shows how Yeshua’s teaching both affirms the eternal validity of God’s law while simultaneously deepening its application through the lens of kingdom living.
 This chapter demonstrates that the Messiah came not to abolish the law but to fulfill it, revealing its true intent and empowering His followers to live it out through the power of the Holy Spirit.